 ---|---|

-Blood Glucose Monitoring | Establish protocols for self-monitoring of blood glucose (SMBG) or continuous glucose monitoring (CGM) to help patients understand their glucose levels and patterns. |
+Blood Glucose Monitoring | Establish protocols for self-monitoring blood glucose (SMBG) or continuous glucose monitoring (CGM) to help patients understand their glucose levels and patterns. |

-Insulin Administration | Educate patients on the proper techniques for insulin administration, including the use of syringes, pens, or pumps, and the importance of proper storage and handling. |
+Insulin Administration | Educate patients on the proper insulin administration techniques, including using syringes, pens, or pumps, and the importance of appropriate storage and handling. |

-Dietary Management | Develop personalized meal plans that focus on carbohydrate counting and portion control to help patients achieve optimal blood glucose control. |
+Dietary Management | Develop personalized meal plans focusing on carbohydrate counting and portion control to help patients achieve optimal blood glucose control. |

-Exercise Guidance | Provide recommendations for appropriate physical activity regimens and safety precautions to enhance diabetes management. |
+Exercise Guidance | Recommend appropriate physical activity regimens and safety precautions to enhance diabetes management. |

 Patient Education and Self-Management Strategies

 Teaching patients how to manage their diabetes is vital.
 They learn to adjust insulin doses, manage their diet, and stay active.
-This empowers them to control their blood sugar and reduce the risk of complications13.
+This empowers them to control their blood sugar and reduce the risk of complications.

 Regular check-ups and ongoing support are crucial for patient success.
 Healthcare professionals should give patients the tools to track their progress and make changes as needed.
-This partnership helps patients manage their diabetes more effectively13.
+This partnership helps patients manage their diabetes more effectively.

 “Empowering patients with diabetes through education and self-management strategies is the key to achieving optimal health outcomes.”